 If you interact with a inventory or what ever, you need to make sure that you have removed the item from it, else the component could grab indefinitely, and that’s not what we want.

 UFGFactoryConnectionComponent is a

 USceneComponent used to implement a Factory-Connector.

 Use this directly as a component for you

 The material type of connection.
 (Solid, Liquid, or Gas)

 The I/O direction of the factory connector.
 If it receives items or if it sends items.

 - M Connector Clearance

-After which length the conveyor is allowed to bend
+The distance after which the connected conveyor is allowed to bend.

 - M Forward Peek and Grab to Buildable